ottotuhkunen/virtual-lara-airspace-data/README.md

 Make sure that:
 - Each airspace has a **distinct `name`** and it shall **match with TopSky areas.txt**.
 - Coordinates are listed in the `[longitude, latitude]` format.
-- Check the file visually to make sure all shapes have correct coordinates
 - The polygon is **closed** — the first and last coordinate pairs should match.

 ---